floweredscarf/su25/labs/lab16/index.md

 - Understand that project 3 will be a marathon and not a sprint.
 Don't wait until the last minute.
 You and your partner should start thinking about your design NOW.

 Your lab today will be graded by completing a checkoff with a TA or AI during lab.
 This means you should try to finish the required parts of the lab ASAP, to avoid a long line to get checked off.
-This lab is due **26 hours from the start of your lab section** instead of the usual 22 hours, this will allow you to get checked off the next day if necessary.
+This lab is due **24 hours from the start of your lab section with a 2 hour grace period,** instead of the usual 22 hours.
+This will allow you to get checked off the next day if necessary.

 Plus World Introduction
 --------------------------------